Klaus W. Jonas Professor of German Film and Cultural Studies

 Director of Graduate Studies

-Other Appointments: Film Studies, Women's Studies, European Studies
+Other Appointments: Film Studies, European Studies, Gender, Sexuality, and Women's Studies

 Pittsburgh, PA 15260